-- With each document, each file and each version shared with the client, the risk of discrepancies increases, which means you will need to spend an incremental amount of time on QA.
+- With each document, each file and each version shared with the client, the risk of discrepancies increases, which means you will need to spend an incremental amount of time on QA, and on updating files.

-Most forward-looking designers have been prototyping for years now, rather than creating visual mock-ups and iterating on them until the client is happy with the result.
-Problem is, that result is not the result that matters: what the page looks like in the browser is what matters.
+Most forward-looking designers have been prototyping for years now, rather than creating static visual mock-ups and iterating on them until the client is happy with the result.
+Problem is, what the client sees in their PDF viewer is not the result that matters: what the page looks like in the browser is what ultimately matters.